iplitharas/pycompile/README.md

 # pycompile
-A `CLI` tool for compiling python source code

 ```python
 """                                        _ _
     _ __  _   _  ___ ___  _ __ ___  _ __ (_) | ___